All Episodes

 The White House, after a citizen reporter spotted this thing up in the air and says, hey, what is this doing out here?

-And then it goes viral, then finally they have to admit that it's there.
+Then finally they have to admit that it's there.

-Now, the other thing was you had them say, well, we'll shoot it down when it gets to uh the Atlantic.
+Now, the other thing was you had them say, well, we'll shoot it down when it gets to the Atlantic.

 Well, how did they know it was going to go to the Atlantic?